mattva01/schooltool/src/schooltool/calendar/README.txt

 iCalendar is a large specification, and schooltool.calendar supports only a subset of it.
-This subset should be enough to interoperate with most open source calendaring software, but you should keep in mind that reading an iCalendar file into SchoolBell objects and writing it back is a lossy transformation.
+This subset should be enough to interoperate with most open source calendaring software, but you should keep in mind that reading an iCalendar file into SchoolTool objects and writing it back is a lossy transformation.